 Mets renew Noah Syndergaard for $605,500

-... .
-LUCIE, Fla.
+...
+PORT ST. LUCIE, Fla.
 (AP) Unable to reach an agreement, the New York Mets renewed the contract of pitcher Noah Syndergaard for a major league salary o ...

 Tweets